BBC Radio Wiltshire

 BBC Radio Wiltshire is the BBC's local radio station serving the English county of Wiltshire.

 It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios at Prospect Place in Swindon.

-According to RAJAR, the station had a weekly audience of 64,000 and a 1.5% share as of December 2022.
+According to RAJAR, the station had a weekly audience of 89,000 and a 6.2% share as of December 2023.

 History

 BBC Wiltshire Sound (1989–2002)

 The station was launched as BBC Wiltshire Sound on 4 April 1989, with its main studios and headquarters in Prospect Place, Swindon.
 The station was not initially titled 'BBC Radio Wiltshire' because at that time its competitor GWR owned the trademark of 'Wiltshire' and 'Radio' in whatever combination.

 The first presenter heard on air was Paul Chantler.
-The early logo of the station featured the White Horse at Westbury.
+The early logo of the station featured the Westbury White Horse.
 BBC Wiltshire Sound had a reputation for solid local programming focusing on news and information.

 From 1991 to 1994, the station's Programme Editor was Mike Gray, who left to found the successful Kiss 102 and Kiss 105 radio stations in Manchester and Yorkshire.
 Amongst Gray's innovations was giving 17-year-old Swindon student Mark Franklin his own programmes, which led to him being spotted and hired as a presenter on Top of the Pops.
 Other specialist music presenters at the time included jazz singer Rosemary Squires.

 One of BBC Wiltshire Sound's best-known features was the long-running soap opera Acrebury, in which all the characters were voiced by presenter and actor Gerry Hughes, for which he was awarded a Guinness World Record.
 The city of Salisbury was given its own breakfast show for a time, due to its distance from Swindon.
 Both the Salisbury breakfast show and Acrebury were discontinued as part of a virtual relaunch of the station in 2000.
 Along with a number of presenter departures, the changes led to listener protests at the station's headquarters and unflattering headlines in the local newspaper.

 The 2000 relaunch gave listeners in Swindon separate programmes from the rest of the county, introduced in response to the rapid growth of the town and its new unitary authority status.
 New presenters brought in for the Swindon programmes included Dan Chisholm and Peter Heaton-Jones.